introduction to the fragment corpora

 Mercators

-Mercators projection is the most widely used representation of the globe in two dimensions – however there are potentially an infinite variety of such images, all displaying the limitations inherent in attempting to reduce three dimensions to two.
+Mercator’s projection is the most widely used representation of the globe in two dimensions – however potentially there is an infinite variety of such images, all displaying the limitations inherent in attempting to reduce three dimensions to two.

 This image is present in the book and also exists as an A2 print – a combined lithograph and screen print.